Phrase layers

 atom_concat('NP',Ext,Label)

-Additional to the Ext parameter, there is a Type parameter whose value is passed on to the noun_phrase_top call.
-This type information has to come from the containing noun phrase and will determine noun phrase use as reflected by distribution.
-Possible values are:
+Additional to the Ext parameter, there is a Type parameter whose value goes through to the noun_phrase_top call.
+This type information will determine noun phrase use as reflected by distribution.
+There are four possible values:

-A call of the noun_phrase_top rule (3.2) concerns gathering content from either:
+A call of the noun_phrase_top rule (3.2) gathers content for a noun phrase with either:

 noun_phrase_top(Type,L,L0) -->